tmeyer6502/solomon/2026/September/JobHunting_I/ExampleResumes/README.md

 comfort zone.

 Use minimal formatting--some resumes are very layout- and graphic-intensive, which may cause difficulty for an ATS (or even an opinionated human).
+Some people even print them out.

 Send a PDF; avoid *.docx files as some systems/people are worried about word macro viruses and won't open the file.